chingu-voyages/v9-toucans-team-08/README.md

 ## To get started:

-To view our project, click on this [https://chingu-voyages.github.io/v9-toucans-team-08/](https://chingu-voyages.github.io/v9-toucans-team-08/)
+To view our project, click [here](https://chingu-voyages.github.io/v9-toucans-team-08/)

-## Dependencies:

-- just a web browser

 ## Resources and Acknowledgements:

 - The Chingu Voyage Handbook (https://chingu.gitbook.io/chingu-handbook-voyage-9/cohort-guide/).
 - [The Chingu team](https://chingu.io/team).
 We thank them for their patience and wisdom.
 We love the colloborative community they bring together and because of this, we learned alot together.

+## Further thoughts:

+This is our first Chingu voyage and it was awesome!
+It gave us exposure to Agile methodology, remote team partnership, BootStrap, Image Creation, special CSS effects, etc. This project was built on lots of :coffee: :wink: